Outdoor Research HighCamp Gloves Review

 The nice thing about this multi-part glove system is that you can mix and match the layers depending on your needs.
 For example, you could wear the liners by themselves when you’re skinning up a hill and then switch to the dry and insulated outer glove when you ski back down it and want a waterproof glove for the descent.
 The HighCamp is really like owning two gloves in one.

-While the leather palms on the outer glove are water resistant, they do absorb water if soaked and it can take a while for then to dry.
+While the leather palms on the outer glove are water-resistant, they do absorb water if soaked and it can take a while for them to dry.
 These gloves are also not warm enough for very cold temperatures below 0 degrees despite their -15 F rating by OR.
 Still, they’re excellent gloves for cold weather use, both with and without the touch compatible liners.

 I’ve found that the OR HighCamp Gloves run about a half-size small, so size up.

-Disclosure: The author purchased these gloves with his own funds.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased these gloves with his own funds.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.